 Production & Availability

 Like all of Pinnacle's vodkas, it is distilled five times from winter wheat in France.
 Flavorings are added to mimic the taste of a pumpkin pie.
 It is bottled at 35 percent alcohol by volume (70 proof), as are most flavored vodkas.
-You can also expect to pay somewhere around $10 for a 750ml bottle.

 As far as availability goes, this bottle of Pinnacle seems to be a regular offering.
 It can often be found on liquor store shelves starting in September and through the winter holidays.
 A number of online sellers have also offered it year-round.
 And yet, as with any pumpkin-flavored distilled spirit, all of this is subject to change at any time.